solodev/cloud-documentation/src/Services/index.md

 ## Managing Service Plans

-Users can upgrade and downgrade subscription plans for various services with ease by following the directions below.
+Upgrade and downgrade subscription plans for various services with ease by following the directions below.

 **Upgrading service plans**